mysoultan/reference-architectures/aks/secure-baseline/README.md

 # Azure Kubernetes Service (AKS) Baseline Reference Implementation

-This reference implementation demonstrates the _recommended_ infrastructure architecture for hosting containerized applications on an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).
+This reference implementation demonstrates the _recommended_ infrastructure architecture for hosting applications on an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).

-This is meant to guide an interdisciplinary team or multiple teams like networking, security and development through a fictional process of getting this secure baseline infrastructure deployed.
+This is meant to guide an interdisciplinary team or multiple teams like networking, security and development through the process of getting this secure baseline infrastructure deployed.

 ## Guidance